abramadams/dao/README.md

 ```
 # Entity Queries
 New as of version 0.0.57 ( June 6, 2014 ) you can now perform LINQ'ish queries via dao.cfc.
 This allows you
 to build criteria in an OO and platform agnostic way.
+This will also be the only query language available
+when communicating with a non-RDBMS data store (i.e. couchbase, mongoDB, etc...)
 Here's an example of how to use this new feature:
 ```javascript
 // build the query criteria
 var query = request.dao.from( "eventLog" )